-Of these credit card users looking to get something for themselves, two-thirds say they are using credit cards to earn cash back during their holiday shopping, while 16 percent are looking for travel rewards.
+Two-thirds from the survey say they are using credit cards to earn cash back during their holiday shopping.
+16 percent are looking for travel rewards.

-Perks and convenience seem to be part of the shopping plan, as almost half of survey respondents say they plan to do most of their holiday shopping online this year.
+Perks and convenience seem to be part of the shopping plan.
+Almost half of survey respondents say they plan to do most of their holiday shopping online this year.
 Last month we noted that in-store shopping is already on its way down and it’ll only continue that path.

 Many Americans can’t even wait until Black Friday to shop.
 Half of Americans got in the holiday shopping mood more than two weeks ago.
-If you’re still planning your holiday shopping schedule, here’s how to shop smart and earn some cash while you’re at it.
+If you’re still planning your holiday shopping schedule, here’s how to shop smart and earn some cash.